-Part 3 Neighbourhood and Subdivision Design Development Provision Comment Control roads) and the through site link goes through the subject site between Eighth Avenue and Auger Street.
-Although this pedestrian link is not exactly in alignment with the ILP, it is delivered in a manner which serves its purpose and is acceptable for the proposed neighbourhood centre.
+Part 3 Neighbourhood and Subdivision Design Development Control Provision Comment 3.3.1 Street Network Layout and Design This section contains controls relating to street network layout and design, including requirements for street trees.
+Complies The proposed development is in accordance with the ILP.
+The surrounding roads are to be upgraded where required along Gurner Avenue and Fourth Avenue as well as the creation of half of the through site link along the eastern boundary.
 Conditions of consent will apply regarding road construction and specifications.
 3.3.2 Street Furniture Provides controls for street furniture Complies with conditions Street tree planting is shown with the proposal and is deemed to be satisfactory subject to conditions.

-3.3.3 Local Area Traffic Management A Local Area Traffic Management (LATM) plan shall be submitted with any development which involves the opening of a new road(s), or modifications to existing roads.
+Part 3 Neighbourhood and Subdivision Design Development Provision Comment 3.3.3 Local Area Traffic Management A Local Area Traffic Management (LATM) plan shall be submitted with any development which involves the opening of a new road(s), or modifications to existing roads.
 Design solutions shall conform to Austroads Guide to Traffic Management Part 8 (Local Area Traffic Management).
 Complies with conditions The submission of detailed traffic plans is to be conditioned as part of the consent.
-3.3.4 Laneways Provides controls for laneways Not Applicable No laneways proposed.
-3.3.5 Shared Driveways Provides controls for shared driveways Not Applicable (none proposed) 3.3.6 Pedestrian and Cycle Network This section contains controls relating to the implementation of pedestrian and cycle networks.
+Further, Council's Traffic Section have reviewed the application and have recommended conditions which restricts the Gurner Avenue driveway to be left-in left-out and for further investigation prior to CC regarding traffic movements, especially in terms of right turn movements and potential turning/ slip lanes at the Fourth Avenue driveway.
+3.3.6 Pedestrian and Cycle Network This section contains controls relating to the implementation of pedestrian and cycle networks.
 Complies with conditions Verge construction includes footpath paving and the pedestrian through site link is provided within the development as envisioned within the ILP.
-The location and presentation of this through site link is deemed to be acceptable, subject to conditions.
-This through site link is also able to connect to the site to the east, with a wide link between the two eastern buildings.
-Further, an easement is to be created over the pedestrian through site link for a right of way for pedestrian access, with provision for connectivity into the adjoining site to the east (with future community facility), to enable public pedestrian access through this link.
-3.3.7 Temporary Vehicular Access Provides controls for Temporary Vehicular Access Not applicable Access is provided to the development without the need for temporary access ways.
-3.3.8 Access to arterial roads, subarterial roads & transit boulevards Provides controls for Temporary Vehicular Access and to ensure no permanent access is provided off arterial roads, sub-arterial roads & transit boulevards where possible.
-Not applicable This DA does not seek direct access to an arterial road, sub-arterial roads & transit boulevards.
+The location and presentation of this through site link is deemed to be acceptable.
+This through site link is also able to connect to the site to the east which will be able to replicate the link and provide the other half on their land.
+Further, an easement is to be created over the pedestrian through site link for a right of way to enable public pedestrian access through this link.
+3.3.8 Access to arterial roads, sub-arterial roads & transit boulevards Provides controls for Temporary Vehicular Access and to ensure no permanent access is provided off arterial roads, sub-arterial roads & transit boulevards where possible.
+Complies with conditions The submission of detailed traffic plans is to be conditioned as part of the consent.
+Fourth Avenue is a future major road and may be classified as a sub-arterial road.
+Further, Council's Traffic Section have reviewed the application and have recommended conditions which restricts the Gurner Avenue driveway to be left-in left-out and for further investigation prior to CC regarding traffic movements, especially in terms of right turn movements and potential turning/slip lanes at the Fourth Avenue driveway.
 3.4 Construction Environmental Management This section contains controls relating to the implementation of a construction environmental management plan.
 Complies with conditions Conditions of consent can be imposed ensuring the implementation of a construction environmental management plan, prior to issue of a CC.